-Inventories amount to SEK 109 million and consist of raw materials and other inputs, work in progress and finished goods.
+Inventories amount to SEK 125 million and consist of raw materials and other inputs, work in progress and finished goods.
 The inventory value is a significant item in the balance sheet, and the valuation of the inventory is important for the fairness of the gross profit.

 Inventories are valued according to the lowest value principle.
-The company has its own manufacturing and sells its goods to a few customers.
-The company's products, like the aircraft in which the products are installed, have a relatively long lifespan, but the industry is also highly regulated and complex, which means that there is an inherent risk of obsolescence.
-The obsolescence and consequently the valuation of inventories includes management's assessments on an ongoing basis, which is why we consider this to be a particularly important factor.
+The company has its own production and sells its goods to a small number of customers.
+The company's products, like the aircraft in which they are installed, have a relatively long lifespan, but the industry is also highly regulated and complex, which means there is an inherent risk of obsolescence.
+The obsolescence and, consequently, the valuation of the inventory includes management judgements on an ongoing basis, which is why we regard this as being a particularly important area of the audit.

-For further information and description of this area, see Note 16 and accounting and valuation policies in Note 2 in the annual accounts.
+For further information and description of this area, see Note 15 and accounting and valuation policies in Note 2 in the annual accounts.

-How our audit took the particularly significant area into account Our audit procedures included, but were not limited to, the activities listed below.
-We have:
+How our audit took the particularly significant area into account Our audit procedures included, but were not limited to, the activities